Home Lipidomics Analysis Sphingolipids Phosphosphingolipids M(IP)2C

 Function.
 Little is known about the biological function of mannosyl-di-(inositolphosphoryl)-ceramides but they are important components of biological membranes of fungi.
 Together with MIPC, they constitute the major sphingolipids in yeasts.
 As M(IP)2C lipids are not produced in mammals, targeting their synthesis is a strategy for novel antifungal drugs.
 Further, M(IP)2C ceramides interact with plant defensins, small peptides produced by plants that possess antifungal activity.

-M(IP)2C lipidomics analysis with
+Mannosyl-di-(inositolphosphoryl)-ceramide lipidomics analysis with Lipotype

-Structural detailsspecies level
+Structural details species level

 Variants identified > 25

-DeviceQ Exactive Orbitrap (280.000 Res)
+Device Q Exactive Orbitrap (280.000 Res)

-Delivery time2-4 weeks
+Delivery time 2-4 weeks

-Lipidomics datapmol & mol%
+Lipidomics data pmol & mol%

 1Yeast includes: